tuub/theses-publisher-policies/policies.md

 Permitted

 #### Special requirements
+* For all published articles: include a link to the article.
+* For accepted, but not yet published articles: include a clear statement that the material has been accepted for publication in a revised form, with a link to the journal’s site
+* Authors may make Accepted Manuscripts available under a Creative Commons CC BY-NC-ND licence or equivalent, but not a more permissive licence.
+* A clear statement about the licence terms under which the author has shared this version of their article.
+Examples
+    * This article has been published in a revised form in [Journal] [http://doi.org/XXX].
+This version is free to view and download for private research and study only.
+Not for re-distribution or re-use. © copyright holder.
-* Submitted articles (Preprint): include fixed statement "This article has been published in a revised form in [Journal] [http://doi.org/XXX].
-This version is published under a Creative Commons CC-BY-NC-ND.
+    * This article has been published in a revised form in [Journal] [http://doi.org/XXX].
+This version is published under a Creative Commons CC BY-NC-ND licence.
 No commercial re-distribution or re-use allowed.
-Derivative works cannot be distributed. © copyright holder."
+Derivative works cannot be distributed. © copyright holder.
-* Accepted and published articles: include fixed statement: "This article has been published in a revised form in [Journal] [http://doi.org/XXX].
-This version is free to view and download for private research and study only.
-Not for re-distribution or re-use. © copyright holder."
-* Submitted chapters (Preprint) may be published under a Creative Commons license
+* Preprints (articles before submission) may be published under a Creative Commons license.

 #### Source
 * [Green open access policy for journals](https://www.cambridge.org/core/services/open-access-policies/open-access-journals/green-open-access-policy-for-journals)